Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Processor/CPU/CPU.md

 ## Res
-More about processor at [Computer Microprocessor](../../../../Microcomputer%20Principles%20&%20Interfaces/Computer%20Microprocessor.md).
+More about processors at [Computer Microprocessor](../../../../Microcomputer%20Principles%20&%20Interfaces/Computer%20Microprocessor.md).